West Japan challenges Tokyo's tasty Michelin crown

-TOKYO Oct 18 Western Japan challenged Tokyo on Tuesday for its status as the global centre of gourmet dining, with the Michelin guide awarding area restaurants more of the coveted three-star ratings than those given to establishments in the capital.
+TOKYO Western Japan challenged Tokyo on Tuesday for its status as the global center of gourmet dining, with the Michelin guide awarding area restaurants more of the coveted three-star ratings than those given to establishments in the capital.

 Tokyo last year received more Michelin stars than any other city in the world for the fourth year in a row.